 I’d say it’s a toss-up between Marty from Madagascar and I’d say when I was learning it, Peter Griffin was probably the hardest to get.
 But the reason Marty from Madagascar was difficult was purely because it takes a lot of throat because it’s Chris Rock and he’s very like *imitates the sound*, really hoarse, and at the start, it was ripping my throat.
 Then I found a technique to not do that, which is nice.

 Are there any characters you’ve tried to do, but can’t quite get there?

 Cleveland Brown, I’m having some trouble with that.
 Staying in Quagmire from Family Guy is difficult.
 There was one recently but I can’t actually remember which one it was.
 But those two are definitely ones I’ve been trying over time and still haven’t quite got them to the level I’d like them to be.

 Do you find characters more difficult to impersonate than people?

 No, it’s actually the opposite for me.
 I think it’s down to the fact that I’ve always been interested in doing voiceover so I’ve always liked manipulating my voice.
 Cartoons are just people putting on silly voices and it’s actually really easy to figure out how they’re doing them.
 Seth McFarlane voices a lot of the characters in Family Guy, so if you can do one voice, you can do another one.
 I mean, if I sat there I could probably learn the majority of the voices he does.

-So would you like to do voiceovers?
+Would you like to do voiceovers?

-You are doing tonight’s show for Help For Heroes.
-How did you get involved with them?
+You are doing tonight’s show for Help For Heroes, how did you get involved with them?